BlvckBytes/ZBOOK_G5_HACK/README.md

 - [ ] WiFi (seems very hard)
 - [ ] HDMI port (wired to NVIDIA, thus it's dead)
 - [ ] Cardreader (sadly PCI and not USB, can't find drivers)
+- [ ] Thunderbolt (got no devices to test, but hotplug is not patched yet)

 # ToDo